claire-west/svstudio-manual/docs/setup.md

 If installing the Pro edition you will be prompted for your product activation code upon launching the application.

-Once you have successfully installed the software (and activated it, if necessary) you will be presented with the following application window.
+Once you have successfully installed the software (and activated it, if necessary), you will be presented with the following application window.

 ![Synthesizer V Studio](img/synthv-studio.png)

 ### Installing a Voice Database

 To install a voice database, double-click the .svpk file or drag-and-drop it from your file browser into the Synthesizer V Studio window.
-A voice database installation dialog will be displayed.
-Follow the on-screen instructions.
+An installation dialog will be displayed.
+Follow the on-screen instructions, and take note of the terms of use when they are displayed.
+The license agreement may vary between voice databases.

-If installing a paid voice database product you will be prompted for your product activation code.
+If installing a paid voice database product, you will be prompted for your product activation code.

-Once you have successfully installed a voice database (and activated it, if necessary) it will be listed in the singer selection dropdown.
+Once you have successfully installed a voice database (and activated it, if necessary), it will be listed in the singer selection dropdown.

 ![Singer Selection Dropdown](img/quickstart/singer-dropdown-arrangement.png)

 ## Installation (Linux)

 Navigate to your desired install directory and unzip the downloaded archive.
-If you are extracting to a location outside your home directory (`~`), you may need to run `unzip` as root (ie with `sudo`) such as in this example where Synthesizer V Studio is being extracted to `/opt`:
+If you are extracting to a location outside your home directory (`~`), you may need to run `unzip` as root (ie with `sudo`), such as in this example where Synthesizer V Studio is being extracted to `/opt`:

 === "Pro Edition"
     ```